On the spherical cardioid distribution and its goodness-of-fit: Introduction

-Generalizations of \eqref{eq:circard} to higher-dimensional supports have been mainly concentrated on the two-dimensional torus $(\mathbb{S}^1)^2$. \cite{Wehrly1980}'s approach can be used to construct bivariate distributions with cardioid marginals and/or cardioid link density, an approach which \cite{Fernandez-Duran2007} exploited with $M$-truncated nonnegative Fourier series. \cite{Wang2012} proposed two toroidal models with cardioid marginals using M\"obius transformations.
-More recently, \cite{Banerjee2024} proposed a toroidal model with cardioid marginals and a cardioid conditional distribution.
-As pointed out by Shogo Kato in \citet[Eq.
-(1)]{Pewsey2021a}, it is possible to construct cardioid-like densities on the two-dimensional torus that have both marginal and conditional cardioid distributions, such as

-Extensions of \eqref{eq:circard} to the sphere $\mathbb{S}^d\defin\{\bx\in\mathbb{R}^{d+1}:\|\bx\|=1\}$ have been scarcer, more recent, and also closely related.
-As a mixing base to represent rotationally symmetric distributions on $\Sd$, \cite{Baringhaus2024} considered a distribution generalizing \eqref{eq:circard} to $\Sd$, using zonal spherical harmonics.
-We refer to this distribution as the \emph{spherical cardioid distribution}.
-This spherical cardioid distribution exactly coincides with the ``Legendre polynomial distributions'' used in \cite{Borodavka2026} as a device to study the power of maximal projection-based uniformity tests on $\Sd$.
-To the best of the author's knowledge, no substantial investigation of the spherical cardioid distribution as a statistical model has been conducted so far.
+Generalizations of \eqref{eq:circard} to higher-dimensional supports have been mainly concentrated on the two-dimensional torus $(\mathbb{S}^1)^2$.
+Extensions of \eqref{eq:circard} to the sphere $\mathbb{S}^d\defin\{\bx\in\mathbb{R}^{d+1}:\|\bx\|=1\}$ have been scarcer and closely related. \cite{Saw1984} and \cite{Baringhaus2024} used Gegenbauer (or ultraspherical) polynomials to represent rotationally symmetric distributions on $\Sd$, in particular generalizing \eqref{eq:circard} to $\Sd$.
+A particular case of this construction was used in \cite{Borodavka2026} as an auxiliary device to study the power of maximal projection-based uniformity tests on $\Sd$.
+On $\mathbb{S}^2$, \cite{Fernandez-Duran2014a} considered a bivariate nonnegative Fourier series on the angles $(\theta,\phi)\in[0,2\pi)\times[0,\pi]$.
+To the best of the author's knowledge, no systematic statistical analysis (including, e.g., arbitrary moments, estimation, inference, simulation, and goodness-of-fit testing) of a distribution generalizing \eqref{eq:circard} to $\mathbb{S}^d$, $d\geq 1$, had been conducted before the present work.